-- All staff are required to wear their identification badge whilst on the school premises. - Any visitors in school should enter via the Primary or Main Office or the main car park entrance where staff will register them and give them a visitor's badge that must be worn in a visible place. - If an unknown person is seen without a visitor's badge, identification should be requested and they should be asked/accompanied to the Primary or Secondary Office. - When a visitor has been arranged by a staff member, the Primary or Secondary Office should be informed beforehand and the visitor procedure followed.
+- All staff are required to wear their identification badge whilst on the school premises. - All members of staff are required to electronically sign in and out each day. - Any visitors in school should enter via the Primary or Main Office or the main car park entrance where they will electronically register themselves and they will be given a visitor's badge that must be worn in a visible place. - If an unknown person is seen without a visitor's badge, identification should be requested and they should be asked/accompanied to the Primary or Secondary Office. - When a visitor has been arranged by a staff member, the Primary or Secondary Office should be informed beforehand and the visitor procedure followed.